riot/riot/README.md

 # Important

-This branch hosts the work for riot4 it's not stable and it's not meant to be used only by the riot core contributors
+This branch hosts the work for riot4 it's not stable and it's meant to be used only by the riot core contributors

 ### How to contribute